samueltenka/FuncRegex/README.md

 `digits = '(($(""<digitList>)""<digit>)+)(""<numToStack>)'`: and a `<digits>` is a sequence of 1 or more digits.

-The specification-language is like standard regular expressions.
+The specification language is like standard regular expression languages.
-Now, what makes FuncRegex _different_ from other tools is we can specify what action an interpreter should take given a certain parse tree, at the same time we describe the possible tree structures!
+Now, what makes FuncRegex _different_ from other tools is that we can specify what action an interpreter should take given a certain parse tree, at the same time we describe the possible tree structures!
 In this case, we specify that the parser perform `pushDigit` when it recognizes `<digit>` by recognizing `<digitList>`.
 See? (`pushDigit` is defined in "SAM_CODE_FuncContaining_Class.py").